mipear/dwr-agored/README.md

 - For users to be able to input precise, correct location.
 Currently this is based on trust, which is likely to be wrong.
 - Ability for users to reset passwords if they have forgotten their password
+- For users to be able to upload photos of their swimming experience
+- Ability for users to comment on each other's posts

 ## Features